n8sOrganization/Convert_K8s_Cluster_External_etcd/README.md

         keyFile: /etc/kubernetes/pki/apiserver-etcd-client.key
  ```

-Alternativley, you could place a non-terminsating load blancer in front of the etcd nodes and supply just the LB listening address in the endpoints list.
-This simplifies config changes related to the etcd cluster.
+Alternativley, you could place a load balancer in front of the etcd nodes and supply just the LB listening address in the endpoints list.
+This simplifies config changes related to the etcd cluster, but gRPC docs susggest this would lower performance.

 ## That's it!